 The first thing to check is the cable and other issues with your hardware.
 Confirm that the wire is correctly placed into the correct port and that the connection to the keyboard is not damaged.
-Typically, keyboards will use a USB connection or 6-pin mini-DIN, if you have an older desktop PC.
+If you have an older desktop PC, keyboards typically use a USB connection or 6-pin mini-DIN.
 Second, check that the wire is in good condition and has no holes or splintering wires.
 A damaged wire can prevent the keyboard from transmitting all strokes to your computer or laptop.

-If you’re using a PC and the keyboard still isn’t working, try to troubleshoot the device from the Control Panel.
-It’s possible you may need to update or reinstall the driver for your keyboard.
-If after the troubleshooting you have not resolved the issue, check the driver by going to Device Manager and then to Keyboard.
+If you’re using a PC and the keyboard isn’t working, try troubleshooting the device from the Control Panel.
+You may need to update or reinstall the driver for your keyboard.
+If you have not resolved the issue after the troubleshooting, check the driver by going to Device Manager and then to Keyboard.
 Typically, there will be a yellow exclamation point to signal an issue.
 To resolve this, right-click on your Keyboard and select Update Driver Software, and follow the instructions that appear.

 What to do if the wireless keyboard won’t type?

-Wireless keyboards can function via a USB wireless chip or bluetooth.
+Wireless keyboards can function via a USB wireless chip or Bluetooth.
 The first step is to ensure the keyboard is charged or has functioning batteries.
 If not, replace them or charge the keyboard before continuing.
-If you’re using a USB wireless chip, confirm it’s secured into the correct and a functioning port.
+If you’re using a USB wireless chip, confirm it’s secured into the correct and functioning port.
 Restart your computer to check if it works.
-If your keyboard is still not responding, try reinstalling the correct driver and restarting your computer again.
+If your keyboard is still not responding, try reinstalling the correct driver and restarting your computer.

 If you’re using Bluetooth, open the Bluetooth receiver on your computer and try to pair your device.
-If it fails, restart your computer and power the keyboard on and off before trying to connect again.
+If it fails, restart your computer and power the keyboard on and off before connecting again.
 Also, you can confirm that your computer’s Bluetooth receiver is working correctly by connecting to another Bluetooth device.

-If your wireless keyboard still isn’t working on your PC, try reinstalling the driver software as noted above.
+If your wireless keyboard isn’t working on your PC, try reinstalling the driver software, as noted above.

 What to do if your laptop's keyboard won’t type?

 If your laptop keyboard isn’t working, first try restarting your computer.
-If your laptop’s keyboard still isn’t working, remove the Keyboard Delay setting.
+Remove the Keyboard Delay setting if your laptop’s keyboard isn’t working.
 To do so in Windows 10, go to Settings, System Control, Keyboard Operations, and then deactivate Keyboard Delay.
-If this still does not resolve the issue, try reinstalling the driver as noted above.
+If this does not resolve the issue, try reinstalling the driver, as noted above.
 If this fails, you will need to consider having the laptop checked by a technician as there could be an issue with the components connecting your keyboard to the motherboard.

 What to do if the keyboard on MacBook or MacBook Pro doesn’t work?

-If you are facing issues on your MacBook or MacBook Pro, a SMC (System Management Controller) reset could solve the issue.
-If your Mac has a battery that’s not removable, go to the Apple menu and click Shut Down....
+If you are facing issues on your MacBook or MacBook Pro, an SMC (System Management Controller) reset could solve the issue.
+If your Mac has a battery that’s not removable, go to the Apple menu and click Shut Down...
 Once your laptop shuts down, press and hold the Shift, Control, Option, and Power keys for 10 seconds.
-After, release the keys, turn your MacBook back on, and check to see if you’re able to type again.
+Next, release the keys, turn your MacBook back on, and check to see if you can type again.

-If you have an older MacBook with a removable battery, first shut down your laptop from the Apple menu and then remove the battery.
+If you have an older MacBook with a removable battery, shut down your laptop from the Apple menu and then remove the battery.
 Then, press and hold the Power button for 5 seconds.
-Next, place the battery back into the laptop and turn it on.
-Check to see if you are able to type again.
+Next, place the battery back on the laptop and turn it on.
+Check to see if you can type again.

 If the keyboard is still not working, the issue could be hardware-related, and you may need to visit a certified repair shop to fix it.

-What to do if your keyboard doesn’t type certain numbers or letters?
+What to do if your keyboard doesn’t type specific numbers or letters?

 If your keyboard is typing numbers instead of symbols, such as the hash or pound sign, check that you are pressing the Shift key simultaneously.
 This may differ based on the keyboard that you are using.

-If you are still unable to get your keyboard to work and need to type urgently, you can use an On-Screen Keyboard.
-This is available for Mac and PC users and will provide a temporary relief to your issue.
+If you can still not get your keyboard to work and need to type urgently, you can use an On-Screen Keyboard.
+This is available for Mac and PC users and temporarily relieves your issue.

 If you’re using a PC with Windows 10, go to Start, Settings, Ease of Access, and select Keyboard.
 Then, activate the On-Screen Keyboard.